nuria-bosch/nuria-bosch.github.io/_pages/teaching_and_service.md

 - Dec 2024. **Undergraduate Admissions Exam Marker** for Linguistics at Faculty of Modern and Medieval Languages and Linguistics (University of Cambridge)
 - Dec 2024. **Undergraduate Admissions Interviewer** for Linguistics at Churchill, Magdalene, Peterhouse and Robinson Colleges (University of Cambridge)

+<h4 style="margin-top: 3.3rem; margin-bottom: 2rem; font-weight: bold;">Access and outreach</h4>

+- Sept 2021. **Student helper** for LAGB Annual Meeting 2021
+- Sept 2020 and Jan 2021. **Student helper and webmaster** for Cambridge Comparative Syntax (CamCoS) 9 Parts I and II

+- Dec 2025. **Invited speaker** on _Recerca en les Humanitats: una perspectiva des de les llengües i la lingüística_ \[`Research in the Humanities: A perspective from languages and linguistics'; talk for 1st year Baccalaureate students]\ (Col·legi Sant Miquel dels Sants, Vic)
+- 2019-Present. **Student Ambassador** for  St John's College and the Faculty of Modern and Medieval Languages and Linguistics (University of Cambridge)
+- 2020-2023. **CambTweet Linguistics Representative**, Linguistics and MPhil outreach Twitter account manager (University of Cambridge)

 <h4 style="margin-top: 3.3rem; margin-bottom: 2rem; font-weight: bold;">Committee roles</h4>

 - 2025-Present. **Social Media Coordinator** at the Cambridge University Catalan Society (CUCAT)